-Google Is Reportedly Strengthening Ties To Egypt Despite Its Government’s Human Rights Abuses
+Google Is Reportedly Strengthening Ties To Egypt, Despite Its Government’s Human Rights Abuses

-A new report by The Intercept claims that Google is re-staffing its office in Cairo, Egypt office in the wake of President Abdel Fattah el-Sisi seizing power in 2014 and a string of abuses by his government aimed at dissidents and activists.
+A new report by The Intercept claims that Google is re-staffing its office in Cairo, Egypt, in the wake of President Abdel Fattah el-Sisi seizing power in 2014 and a string of abuses by his government aimed at dissidents and activists.
 The government reportedly fuels these abuses using both mass and targeted internet surveillance, as well as by blocking specific internet channels, such as news, blogging websites, and human rights.

 As they were when it was revealed Google planned to create a censored search engine for China, human rights activists are concerned with the company’s presence in Egypt.
 They believe that this presence could expose Google to pressure from the Egyptian government, which is notoriously hostile to human rights activists and journalists.